JohnStrunk/wahoo-results/docs/quickstart.rst

    Configuration tab

-The first screen that comes up will be the "Configuration" tab.
+The first screen that comes up will be the :guilabel:`Configuration` tab.
 For now, the only setting to change is the number of lanes that are displayed.

-On the right side, set "Lanes" to the number of lanes in your pool.
+On the right side, set :guilabel:`Lanes` to the number of lanes in your pool.
 The preview image in the lower right will update to show an example of how the scoreboard will look.

 |clearfloat|